 Glockenspiel: 32 note bell kit with Mike Balter Custom Mallets -- FREE SHIPPING

-Here’s the Percussion Plus PK32 bell kit with a pair of our Mike Balter Custom Mallets, which you can’t get anywhere else but here.
-This 32 note glockenspiel (also known as a set of bells) is a great pathway into learning instrumental music.
+Here’s our 32 note bell kit with a pair of our Mike Balter Custom Mallets, which you can’t get anywhere else but here.
+This glockenspiel (also known as a set of bells) is a great pathway into learning instrumental music.
 The instrument comes with a backpack style carrying case, mallets (including the additional Mike Balter Custom mallets, music rack, snare practice pad, drum sticks and a sturdy stand used for both the bells and the practice pad.

 This is a great value for a quality instrument.
 Have a listen to our audio demo:

 MALLETS MAKE THE DIFFERENCE — LISTEN TO THE BELOW AUDIO TO HEAR FOR YOURSELF The stock mallets that come with this instrument are two headed (hard and soft sides) and have gimpy plastic handles.
 The hard side requires an incredibly soft touch to avoid playing uncomfortably loud.
 That’s why we came up with the Mike Balter Custom bell mallets (shown below).
 Warm sounding with birch handles, these mallets were custom designed by Rob Zollman and Mike Balter, and are simply the best mallets we know of for this type of instrument.